Indiana Area School

 Payment for these meals is handled through the district’s computerized debit system.
 The computer system is similar to the setup of ATM’s.
 Once the student’s account is activated, he/she can use an assigned PIN to purchase breakfast or lunch.
 The difference between this system and an ATM is that the student can’t withdraw cash from his/her account, and a picture identification protection feature is in place.

 The debit system eliminates lost tokens and tickets, reducing the need for students to carry cash with them on a daily basis.
 It also allows the parent to send in as little or as much to the student’s account as fits their budget.
+Parents may request a print out of the meals and extras their child has purchased.

 The system works like this: